• Hair on Fire, Sacred Ground, and a Pocketful of Gummy Bears

 Strap In.
 It’s Gonna Be a Ride.

-Some mornings, you wake up and think, “Okay.
+“Okay.
 Today, I’m calm.
 Today I’ve got this.”

 Your morning coffee spills on the freshly folded laundry.
 The dog throws up under the dining room table.
 Your mom insists it’s Tuesday, even though you’ve already corrected her three times.
 While you’re trying to mop the floor, the Wi-Fi goes out, and someone is upset because the TV won’t work.
 And it’s not even 10:15 AM.